larskrantz/diffbot_simple/README.md

 =============

 A simple, nothing-fancy, helper for the [Diffbot API](http://www.diffbot.com/).

 Will not objectify any responses, just pass on the json data as hash with symbolized keys.
 One exception to that rule, when using CrawlBot and requesting a single_crawl, it will return the single item in the :jobs-array, and when requesting all, it will return the array in :jobs.
+Send options to the api as named args, se usage below with article and fields-argument.

 ## Installation
 ```ruby